14 Things to Do in Cappadocia | Ultimate Guide

-Cappadocia is the second most visited area in Turkey after Istanbul and no wonder why.
+Cappadocia is the second most visited area in Turkey after Istanbul, and no wonder why.
 It’s one of the most magical places I have been.
-Volcanic peaks backdropped with hot air balloon rides indeed is breathtaking scenery to watch!
+Volcanic peaks backdropped with hot air balloon rides indeed are breathtaking scenery to watch!
 Even though riding the hot air balloon over those natural wonders is one of the main reasons people visit the area, there are plenty of things to do in Cappadocia.

 Where is Cappadocia?

 Before I get into the things to do in Cappadocia and its practical tips, it’s important to understand where is Cappadocia.
 So actually it is not a city or a town – Cappadocia is a historical region in Central Anatolia and covers Nevşehir, Kırşehir, Kayseri, Niğde, and Aksaray Provinces in Turkey.
 Throughout history, Christian sources used the name – Cappadocia – to define a region of natural wonders, defined with unique geological, cultural, and historical heritage.

 Four main cities in the region – Nevsehir, Kayseri, Nigde, and Aksaray – are popular among tourists.
 The most significant towns in Cappadocia are Goreme, Urgup, Uchisar, Avanos, Ihlara Valley, Zelve, Selime, and Guzelyurt.

 → Istanbul travel guide – what to see and eat in Istanbul in a short time

 → Istanbul to Cappadocia – practical transportation guide